Iron Infusion: Benefits, Side Effects & What to Expect

 Oral Supplements vs Iron Infusion

-When an iron deficiency is diagnosed.
-The first line of treatment usually prescribed is iron supplements.
 But they can take several months to replenish iron levels.
 Some people cannot tolerate the side effects of supplements like nausea, constipation, and a metallic taste.
-To compensate for them, doctors can suggest iron supplements as an alternative.
+So, iron infusion therapy is a more suitable and efficient option for them than supplements.

 Furthermore, supplements are not considered in some specific conditions including: